adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 end
 ```

-The validation event is a spit copy of the creation form except that `Product.changeset/2` receives in the first argument, instead of `%Product{}` (the empty product), `socket.assigns.product` which contains the value of the product being edited.
+The validation event is a copy of the creation form except that `Product.changeset/2` receives at the first argument, instead of `%Product{}` (the empty product), `socket.assigns.product` which contains the value of the product being edited.

 ### The save event